namecoin/namecoin.org/_posts/2025-09-11-hashed-tlsa-records-in-encaya.md

 1. Encaya needs to synthesize a CA certificate when the browser asks for it.
 2. This synthesized CA certificate needs to contain the public key that the domain owner picked.
 3. The browser will *not* provide any public keys that the TLS server presented in the certificate chain.
-4. THEREFORE, Encaya needs to get the public key from the blockchain, since there's no other way to get it given the API constraints.
-QED.
-Right...?
+4. **Therefore**, Encaya needs to get the public key from the blockchain, since there's no other way to get it given the API constraints.
+QED. *Right...?*

 Um, about that last assumption.
 Is there really no other way to get the public key given the API constraints?